mallabee/queue/readme.md

 - Populate the job parameters with ease.
 Helps when you want to easily interact with the parameters (due to ability to decide the parameters types).

-### Passing your Container, Event Dispatcher, Logger, Exception Handler
+### Passing your Container, Event Dispatcher, Logger, Exception Handler, Serializer

 #### Container

 We are using the popular PSR container interface.

 The container is passed to the job in-order to allow you to get your dependencies easily.

+Also - it's used for custom serializing / de-serializing of the job payload.

 #### Event Dispatcher